christian-bick/edugraph-embed/README.md

 2. Build a PyTorch Geometric graph from the ontology.
 3. Train an RGCN model.
 4. Export the trained model to ONNX format (`out/embed_entities_biased.onnx` and `out/embed_entities_neutral.onnx`) and save the inference data (`out/embed_entities_text.pt`).

+### Publish

+To publish the model on huggingface:

+1.  **Log in to Hugging Face Hub:**
+    You need to authenticate with your Hugging Face account.
+You can do this by running the following command and entering your Hugging Face token:
+    ```bash
+    huggingface-cli login
+    ```

+2.  **Run the publishing script:**
+    The `publish_model.py` script will upload the trained model in the `out` directory to a Hugging Face model repository.

+    To publish to the repository, run:
+    ```bash
+    uv run src/edugraph/publish_model.py your-username/your-repo-name
+    ```

 ## Contributing